Smarter Work HQ

 Brevo vs ActiveCampaign: Which is right for your business?

-Brevo and ActiveCampaign both handle email automation and contact sequences, but they target different team sizes and automation depths.
-Brevo wins on affordability and SMS bundling; ActiveCampaign wins on tagging logic and CRM integration.
-Your choice hinges on whether you need simplicity or advanced follow-up rules.
+Brevo and ActiveCampaign both handle email automation, but they serve different team sizes and ambitions.
+Brevo wins on affordability and SMS bundling; ActiveCampaign dominates automation depth and CRM integration.
+Your choice depends on whether you need simplicity or enterprise-grade sequencing.

 Brevo